reactjs/react.dev/content/docs/add-react-to-a-website.md

 1. [Install Node.js](https://nodejs.org/)
 2. **Don't miss this step:** Run `npm init -y` in your project folder
+    - Tip: If you get an **error message** starting with "Invalid name", rename the project folder to only contain lowercase ASCII letters or hyphens (e.g. `my-project`), and try again.
 3. Run `npm install babel-cli@6 babel-preset-react-app@3`

 You can now use JSX!